nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

 		cf set-env [app-name]-[your-name]-lab04 ASPNETCORE_ENVIRONMENT staging

-10. Navigate to the About page to observe the corresponding configuration setting output.
+10. Navigate to the About page and observe the corresponding configuration setting output.

 ### STEP 2 - READ ENVIRONMENT VARIABLES

-1. In the About action of HomeController, add the following two lines, under the line added in Step 1.5.
+1. In the About action of HomeController, uncomment the following two lines.

 		ViewData["VCAP_APPLICATION"] = this.config["VCAP_APPLICATION"];
         ViewData["VCAP_SERVICES"] = this.config["VCAP_SERVICES"];

-2. In the About.cshtml view, add the following lines under those added in Step 1.6.
+2. In the About.cshtml view, uncomment the following lines.

 		<h2>VCAP_APPLICATION</h2>
 		<p>@ViewData["VCAP_APPLICATION"]</p>